gabrielCavazos/pokedex/Readme.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. You can start and build all the project just running.
+3. You can start and build all the project just running (make sure dockers is running!).

    ```shell
    docker-compose up --build
    ```
-4. If the project is already build, just run :
+4. If the project is already build, just run:

    ```shell
    docker-compose up